mskcc-microbiome/spikequant/benchmarking/README.md

 # Generating Full Benchmark simulated dataset
 A yaml config file is used to define the number of replicates the test data workflow generates, the total depth, and the proportion of the spikes in the sample.
+For benchmarking downstream taxonomic profiling, we generated test data with and without the T. reesi spike.

 ```
 snakemake --snakefile testdata/Snakefile --directory $PWD/benchmarking/data/ --configfile benchmarking/benchmarking_sim_data_config.yaml